"A library should be a place that is as inspiring as it is welcoming, both an incubator of creativity and a monument to human complexity.”

-Plans to redesign Hayden Library include adding multiple points of access, with greater indoor-outdoor connection; dedicating space for community gatherings; breaking the library up thematically to better facilitate navigation and research discovery; featuring and enhancing the university's distinctive collections; and building a smaller, highly curated academic print collection that draws from the library's more than 5 million volumes.
+The renovation of Hayden Library, to be complete in January 2020, will feature multiple points of above-ground access, with greater indoor-outdoor connection; dedicated space for innovation and collaboration; enhanced navigation for research discovery; greater access to the university's distinctive collections; and an active and engaging academic print collection that draws from the library's more than 5 million volumes.

 Here’s what’s coming to Hayden Library in 2020: